fwcd/kotlin-language-server/BUILDING.md

 # Building
-Contains the commands require to build this project.
+Contains the commands required to build this project.
 Note that you might need to use `gradlew` instead of `./gradlew` when running on `cmd.exe`.

 ## Setting up the development environment
 * Java should be installed and located under JAVA_HOME or PATH